ST10469381-Malesa-Welhemina/Chat-Application/README.md

-CHATAPP PART 3 – STORED MESSAGES
+CHATAPP PART 3 – STORED MESS

 What's new in Part 3:
 - New menu option 4: Stored Messages